 He is perhaps most famous for his widely influential commentary and expertise on the French philosopher Michel Foucault.
 He was a close interlocutor of Michel Foucault, and has edited and interpreted Foucault’s work as well as ramifying it in new directions.
-12 cosas que (probablemente) no sabías de 'Emmanuelle' 12 cosas que (probablemente) no sabías de 'Emmanuelle' [SÓLO PARA ADULTOS] Investigamos las intimidades de la película erótica más influyente de la historia con ocasión de su 40 aniversario.
+Rabinow is known for his development of an “anthropology of reason”.
+If anthropology is understood as being composed of anthropos + logos, then anthropology can be taken up as a practice of studying how the mutually productive relations of knowledge, thought, and care are given form within shifting relations of power.
+Like this: 12 cosas que (probablemente) no sabías de 'Emmanuelle' 12 cosas que (probablemente) no sabías de 'Emmanuelle' [SÓLO PARA ADULTOS] Investigamos las intimidades de la película erótica más influyente de la historia con ocasión de su 40 aniversario.

 Por YAGO GARCÍA Acaba de cumplir 40 años, y la verdad es que la edad la favorece: aunque los críticos sigan poniéndola a caer de un guindo, y aunque ahora su erotismo a base de filtros flou y cámaras lentas delate que se rodó en los 70, Emmanuelle sigue siendo una película que marcó una época.
 Por lo pronto, la imagen de esa Sylvia Kristel muy ligerita de ropa (y tal ligerita: chal, perlas y para de contar) sentada sobre un sillón de junco sigue inspirando tantas calenturas como editoriales de moda.